ThomasForselius/project-1/README.md

 Known bugs:
   * Drop down menu doesn't close on mobile screens when using Safari
   * www.kompiskampen.se is bought, but not yet linked to the github page
+  * The register form doesn't send anything due to the lack of backend functionality - this is an upcoming feature
+  * Footer icons are not linked

 ## Deployment